 Product developers ideate, lead and manage the creation of products.
 They can work on so many different things that their job duties will vary widely, but general tasks include performing industry research, creating illustrations, presenting the product to employers or stakeholders and contributing to the development process.

 This role might go hand in hand with graphic design.
-Damien Cunningham is a senior graphic designer and product developer at Find Me a Gift.
-“It’s my favorite because the role is varied, allowing me to work across various departments and on several different tasks,” Cunningham says.
+“It's my favorite because the role is varied, allowing me to work across various departments and on several different tasks,” says Damien Cunningham, product developer and senior graphic designer at Find Me a Gift.
 “I could be creating digital marketing material one day and then producing packaging for print or designing a new product another.”

 7. Art director

 Art directors take charge of the visual style and content in magazines, newspapers, product packaging and movie and television productions.
-They create design and direct other artists to develop each contributing piece.
+They create designs of their own and also direct other artists.
+They oversee designers and other creative professionals and hire for graphic design positions.
 They work closely with their employers or clients to cast an artistic vision that meets objectives, the available budget and desired impact.

 8. Marketing specialist

 Marketing specialists collect and analyze data on target customers, initiate marketing campaigns, measure effectiveness of marketing attempts and create strategies to promote their company and its goods or services.